 What to bring

 Cherry blossom viewing is all about the great outdoors and you’re going to be on your feet and walking a lot, much more than you are likely used to.
-Make sure you pack comfortable shoes and a waterproof jacket, the spring weather is charmingly unpredictable but of course the blossom after a light shower can be even more stunning.
+Make sure you pack comfortable shoes and a waterproof jacket, the spring weather is charmingly unpredictable but the blossom after a light shower can be even more stunning.
 You’ll find more tips in this article on what to pack for your Japan adventures.

 Interested?
 Save these images to Pinterest.

-We’ve spent time in each of these destinations and enjoy them all.
+We’ve spent time in each of these destinations and enjoyed them all.
 If you have any questions as you go about planning your cherry blossom trip to Japan or anything to add for others, please leave a message in the comments below.